loomio/loomio_help/content/user_manual/getting_started/having_discussions/index.md

 **Raise the bandwidth:** If someone is distressed, being too disruptive, or is in a minority opinion they feel strongly about, it’s a good indication that a phone conversation – or, even better, a face-to-face – might help.

 For more guidance, see the section of our handbook on [conflict](https://loomio.coop/conflict_resolution.html/?utm_campaign=having-discussions-help-pg&utm_term=help).

-## Use simple language

-Be careful with humor and avoid sarcasm.
-These don't translate through text well, and it's easy for people to mistake a funny comment as something mean.

-Be expressive and say what is on your mind.
-Use an emoji to add color, fun, and extra meaning to your comments.
-Images can be a huge enabler of effective communication.

-Long comments can be hard to follow.
-If you must write a long comment, divide it into paragraphs and add a summary to the top (eg, **TL;DR**).

-If your comment is tangential to the discussion, start a new thread to avoid distracting from the topic at hand.

 ## Getting attention